Protecting the Rights and Safety of Local Staff, Together.

 2. Become a Signatory

-Signatories formally endorse the Guidelines and demonstrate commitment to advancing their principles within their organization and across the broader international mission community.
+Signatories formally endorse the Guidelines and demonstrate commitment to advancing their principles within their organisation and across the broader international mission community.

 Signatories commit to: